JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 [^305]: That is, I pray to Thee.

-[^306]: That is, I was branded as Thy slave in a former birth, [^xx5] Because he is a genuine and not a counterfeit coin.
+[^306]: That is, I was branded as Thy slave in a former birth.

+[^307]: Because he is a genuine and not a counterfeit coin.

 [^307]: Literally— by obstinate acts, by threatening suicide. &c.